Wondering the best way to market your gym or health club online?

 The best way to do this is to know what obstacles your audience faces when it comes to going to a gym or purchasing a membership.
 Let them know you’re here to help fix those issues and make it as easy as possible for them.

-Our next tip comes from Lindsay Pridham, lead digital marketing strategist.
+The next few tips come from Lindsay Pridham, a lead digital marketing strategist on our Wellness team.

-Make it easy for clients to schedule classes online—on desktop and mobile.
+3. Make it easy for clients to schedule classes online — on desktop and mobile.

 You’ll need to create a clear call to action based on your goals.
 If you’re a RevLocal client, talk to your marketing strategist.
 We’re happy to help you come up with a call to action!